Trending Articles

 Have a BMI of 30 and above

-Eligibility starts with determining where you fall on the body mass index (BMI) scale.
-Doctors use this to know what classification your weight falls under.
-A BMI of 30 and above means that you qualify as obese and are at a higher risk of several conditions, such as cardiovascular disease, osteoarthritis, and depression.
-It also means that your hormones and metabolism are in a complex state, which is why medications are recommended.
+Appropriateness starts with determining where you fall on the body mass index (BMI) scale.
+Doctors use this to know what grouping your weight falls under.
+A BMI of 30 and above means that you succeed as obese and are at a higher risk of several conditions, such as cardiovascular illness, osteoarthritis, and melancholy.
+It also means that your hormones and metabolism are in a compound state, which is why treatments are suggested.

 If you are an adult and are not pregnant